ozean12/billie-shop-plugin-sdk/README.md

 If the amount was successfully reduced, the `order` Object will be returned.

 ### 5. Cancel order
-You can cancel the order at any time before the customer fully paid the invoice.
+You can cancel the order at any time before the customer fully paid the invoice and the state (at Billie) is COMPLETE.

 ```php
 $command = new Billie\Command\CancelOrder($order->referenceId);